-SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.
+SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-People often ask me is San Francisco safe?
-Because of the news, and social media about our city, it is a good question to ask as you plan your trip to the City by the Bay.
+People often ask me, "Is San Francisco safe?"
+Because of the news and social media about our city, it is a good question to ask as you plan your trip to the City by the Bay.

 Overall, San Francisco is a fairly safe city.
 However, we do have many of the same problems as other larger cities throughout the world.
-Due to our mild temperatures during almost all of the year, we also have a decent homeless population.

 The other common problem here is what is called "smash and grabs" which is thieves breaking car windows and stealing from your car.